-In 2016 Old Dubbo Gaol is undertaking sensitive heritage works to the unique wood block entrance floor.
-Due to this work taking place in the main entrance to Old Dubbo Gaol we will be closed for two weeks while this work takes place.
+In 2016 Old Dubbo Gaol undertook sensitive heritage works to the unique wood block entrance floor.

-The original wood blocks have suffered from white ant attack and, over time, have degraded and rotted greatly.
-Many of the original wood-blocks that remain have rotted to the extent that their structural integrity has been compromised, creating dangerous trip hazards as they crumble and fail.
+The original wood blocks suffered from white ant attack and, over time, degraded and rotted greatly.
+Many of the original wood-blocks that remained had rotted to the extent that their structural integrity has been compromised, creating dangerous trip hazards as they crumbled and failed.

-This project will involve assessing the condition of each of the original blocks, if found in a good condition they will be saved and re-laid.
-Blocks in a rotted state will be saved and used for display and exhibition.
+This project involved assessing the condition of each of the original blocks, those found in a good condition were saved and re-laid.
+Blocks in a rotted state were saved and will be used for display and exhibition.

-Originally wood blocks were dipped in tar which is now recognised as a highly toxic substance, instead we will use a tar coloured wood-preservative oil which will look and act in the same way.
+Originally wood blocks were dipped in tar which is now recognised as a highly toxic substance, instead we used a tar coloured wood-preservative oil which will look and act in the same way.

-All blocks will be laid following the original 1887 Dubbo Gaol plan.
+All blocks were laid following the original 1887 Dubbo Gaol plan.

 This project was made possible through the NSW Government’s Restart NSW Cobbora Transition Fund, which was established to create infrastructure that drives economic growth and productivity in the region.

 Sign up to our newsletter and stay in touch with events at the Goal!